Can plants grow with LED lights?

 The difference between regular LED and LED Grow lights

-The core difference between a regular LED lights and LED grow lights is the light spectrum they emit.
+The core difference between regular LED lights and LED grow lights is the light spectrum they emit.

-- Red wavelength is approx. 633 nm
+- The red wavelength is approx. 633 nm

-- Blue wavelength is 470 nm
+- The blue wavelength is 470 nm

 Wavelengths between the 400 nm and 700 nm range are needed for photosynthesis.
 This spectrum is referred to as Photosynthetically Active Radiation or PAR.